wilkin547/docs.es-es/docs/fsharp/style-guide/formatting.md

     | [] -> failwith "Couldn't find David"
 ```

-<span data-ttu-id="58b2f-245">Si la expresión de la derecha de la flecha de coincidencia de patrón es `match` / `|`demasiado grande, muévala a la línea siguiente, con sangría a un paso del archivo .</span><span class="sxs-lookup"><span data-stu-id="58b2f-245">If the expression on the right of the pattern matching arrow is too large, move it to the following line, indented one step from the `match`/`|`.</span></span>
+<span data-ttu-id="4439d-245">Si la expresión de la derecha de la flecha de coincidencia de patrones es demasiado grande, muévala a la línea siguiente, con una sangría a un paso de `match` / `|` .</span><span class="sxs-lookup"><span data-stu-id="4439d-245">If the expression on the right of the pattern matching arrow is too large, move it to the following line, indented one step from the `match`/`|`.</span></span>

 ```fsharp
 match lam with